 One of the key pillars lenders will consider when assessing your eligibility for a loan is your credit score.
 Are there any red flags that suggest you may not make your repayments on time?
 From the lender’s perspective, your credit history will provide a key indicator of the level of risk they are taking in borrowing to you.
 If you’ve failed to make repayments on time in the past or filed for bankruptcy, the lender may consider you a high risk borrower, and this can strongly impact the rates or products they are willing to offer you (or, in the latter case, your immediate eligibility for a loan).

-With recent changes in the lending environment, many banks are tightening their serviceability metrics by enforcing stricter housing expenditure models and changing debt-to income ratios.
-Whilst an investor or home buyer may have once been deemed eligible to service a loan under a given income, this may no longer be the case under the new criteria.
+With ongoing changes in the lending environment, many banks are tightening their serviceability metrics by enforcing stricter housing expenditure models and changing debt-to-income ratios.
+Whilst an investor or home buyer may have once been deemed eligible to service a loan under a given income, this may no longer be the case under the lender’s current criteria.
 In addition, you also need to be aware that lenders will assess different types of income in different ways depending on their individual policies.
 For example, whilst some lenders may take overtime work into full consideration when assessing your income, others may only consider a percentage of the money earned through overtime when calculating your serviceability.
-In these fluctuating conditions, this is where a mortgage broker can really help you compare different loan products and lenders in the market to open up your options and find a solution that suits your situation.
+If you have your own business, you will need to ensure your tax paperwork is completely up to date before applying for a loan.
+Otherwise, you may risk facing significant delays in your loan assessment.

-One of the biggest things that lenders will take into account when determining the loan-to-value ratio they are willing to offer a prospective buyer is the physical state and location of the property being mortgaged.
+When determining the required deposit, lenders will also consider the physical state and location of the property being mortgaged.
 In other words, the lender wants to know that the property would be easy to sell should you default on your loan.
-If the property is in good condition and located in an inner-city suburb with high demand, the banks will likely be willing to offer a higher loan-to-value ratio, especially if you have Lender’s Mortgage Insurance in place.
+If the property is in good condition and located in an inner-city suburb with high demand, the banks will likely be willing to offer a higher loan-to-value ratio (sometimes up to 95%), especially if you have Lender’s Mortgage Insurance in place.

 Navigating a changing market